vsrinivas/fuchsia/docs/syscalls/fifo_read.md

 ## NAME

-fifo_read - read data to a fifo
+fifo_read - read data from a fifo

 ## SYNOPSIS